 - Assess the effectiveness of current juvenile correctional praxis.

 - Distinguish between the purposes of punishment; rehabilitation, deterrence, incapacitation and retribution in juvenile corrections.

 - Examine the purposes and roles of juvenile corrections, intermediary sanctions, incarceration, probation, and parole.

 - Integrate Biblical truths regarding punishment with modern application of juvenile corrections and punishment theory.

 Textbook readings and lecture presentations

 Course Requirements Checklist

-In Module/Week 7, the student will write a case study pertaining to a juvenile corrections issue in their jurisdiction.
+The student will write a case study pertaining to a juvenile corrections issue in their jurisdiction.
 This case study is an opportunity for the student to apply their reading and what they have learned in this course to a real problem in their local jurisdiction.
 The basis of the case study can come from the facts from a recent judicial decision (last 5 years), an issue that their jurisdiction is facing in connection with youth offenders, or a news item pertaining to youth offenders.
-The student will then apply what they have learned in this course to propose a course of action appropriate to the context of the case/facts.
+The student will then apply what they have learned in this course to propose a course of action appropriate to the context of the case facts.

-Each week students will watch a brief video and answer a few multiple choice questions related to the video.
+Each module students will watch a brief video and answer multiple choice questions related to the video.